 1791 Olivet Rd | Facebook

 DeLoach is a pioneering producer and winegrower of Pinot Noir, Chardonnay and Zinfandel in Sonoma’s Russian River Valley.
 In addition to producing award-winning wines, the team is an advocate for and active participant in self-sustaining and biodynamic practices that foster a clean environment and healthy soil.
 Today, the 17-acre estate vineyard is even more beautiful for its earth-friendly innovations — and its iconic vineyard setting doesn’t hurt either.
 You can find information tour and tastings here.

 8761 Dry Creek Rd | Facebook

 Photo courtesy of Ferrari-Carano Vineyards and Winery

-Before Don and Rhonda Carano opened Ferrari-Carano Vineyards and Winery, they operated one of Reno, Nevada’s premier fine dining restaurants.
-While searching for the perfect wines for their wine list in 1979, they stumbled upon the beauty of Northern Sonoma County and purchased a 60-acre parcel in Alexander Valley.
+Before Don and Rhonda Carano opened Ferrari-Carano Vineyards and Winery in Dry Creek Valley, they owned (and still own) one of Reno, Nevada’s premier hotel casinos.
+While searching for the perfect wines for their wine lists in 1979, they stumbled upon the beauty of Northern Sonoma County and purchased a 60-acre parcel in Alexander Valley.
 After taking classes and discovering a passion for winemaking, the first wines bearing the Ferrari-Carano label were released in 1987.
-Today, the winery has 19 estate vineyards in four appellations and two separate winemaking locations: one for red and one for white.
-The Villa Fiore Wine Shop & Tasting Room is located at the Estate Winery, was built in 1981, and is the producer of all the wineries white wines.
-And that’s where you’ll find five spectacular acres of gardens boasting fountains, arches, sculptures and more than 10,000 tulips every spring.
+Today, the winery has 24 certified-sustainable vineyard ranches in six appellations and two separate winemaking facilities—one for red wine and one for white.
+The Villa Fiore Wine Shop & Tasting Room at the Estate Winery in Dry Creek Valley was built in 1981 and this is where you’ll find five spectacular acres of gardens boasting fountains, arches, sculptures and more than 10,000 tulips every spring.

 5110 CA-128 | Facebook